 The first surprise with Encore comes with No Regrets.
 A subtle, country style of a song, this time with Lenna first to sing and Triinu following.
 This was the second single released and it was wise to give it such attention.
-It’s an adorable addition that gives an insight into how 15 years of life experiences has moulded the individual band members both personally and musically, and that they are now much more than just high energy rock tracks and rock ballads.
-Even within this subtly, there’s still those familiar vocals and harmonies to sweep you away and remind you again that this is Vanilla Ninja.
+It’s an adorable addition that gives an insight into how 15 years of life experiences, and each with their own children, has moulded the individual band members both personally and musically, and that they are now much more than just high energy rock tracks and rock ballads.
+Even within this subtlety, there’s still those familiar vocals and harmonies to sweep you away and remind you again that this is Vanilla Ninja.

 Triinu kicks off I Miss You Like Hell and it would be remiss not to mention that after living for 17 years in Switzerland, there is extra mystique to her voice with a subtle European accent present.
 It’s nice, and this is the track to really experience her.
 I Miss You Like Hell is best described as a rock ballad, with plenty of echoes from the Traces Of Sadness era.
 It’s an excellent track that ingratiates itself quickly and had me singing along before the end.
 Waterfalls is the most majestic track on the album, and just as dramatic.
 A big, powerful ballad with Lenna showcasing her vocal prowess and with an epic orchestral arrangement, along with monk choir effects as heard on Blue Tattoo, completing the package.
 No surprise it’s one of the favourites of the band.

 Dare I say Incredible is incredible?
 It is!
 Piret gets us going here, followed by Triinu and Piret.
 Then Katrin joins them on the chorus.
 The way they sing is incredible, the way they harmonise is incredible, the way the song flows is incredible, and it’s all so infectious and delightful to be almost unbearable.
 This was the fourth single and was a welcome choice, especially to see the fun video created.
-The Look In Your Eyes follows nicely on from Incredible, and is reminiscent of the mature pop you might hear from The Corrs.
+The Look In Your Eyes follows nicely on from Incredible, and is part of the new group of mature pop songs seen on this album.
 It’s probably one that needs a little more time to reveal its full potential after the sensory overload of all the others.

 Say It Loud returns to a more familiar Vanilla Ninja style, this time a moody rock ballad with a haunting undertone.
 Instantly catchy like all the rest, and with Lenna and Triinu sharing the lead vocal duties.
 In fact, the one notable quality about Encore is that all the tracks are so instantly appealing, and the inclusion of Triinu on many leads vocals gives it a unique identity.
 As much as there is a certain similarity about Vanilla Ninja albums, there is much that is different too.
 Curiously, that summarises It Ain’t You.
 It’s a bit of a microcosm of Encore itself.
 It takes elements from everywhere and melds them into one monumentally eclectic and interesting track.